crazyhottommy/scRNAseq-analysis-notes/README.md

 >UMAP is faster, the embeddings are often ++better, and you can use the result to project new data.

-PCA loadings can be used to project new data
+* PCA loadings can be used to project new data

-e.g. from this paper [Multi-stage Differentiation Defines Melanoma Subtypes with Differential Vulnerability to Drug-Induced Iron-Dependent Oxidative Stress](https://www.cell.com/cancer-cell/abstract/S1535-6108(18)30122-3)
+e.g. from this paper [Multi-stage Differentiation Defines Melanoma Subtypes with Differential Vulnerability to Drug-Induced Iron-Dependent Oxidative Stress](https://www.cell.com/cancer-cell/abstract/S1535-6108(18)30122-3) Fig 1D.

 ```{r}
 diffStagePCA = prcomp(t(diffStageDataCentered))